 User Authentication with Ldap

-There are two ways to configure the user authentication with LDAP.
+There are three ways to configure the user authentication with LDAP.

 This is the more versatile setup.
 It support user authentication via name and password and also can assign POSIX groups to the users.
 This is necessary if you want to use the include.group, exclude.group, group.<group name>.roles options in your usersources.ini.